SolarArbiter/SolarArbiter.github.io/documentation/dashboard/documentation.md

 - [Working with Data](/documentation/dashboard/working-with-data): how to
   create, upload, and download data.
 - [Administration and Data Sharing](/documentation/dashboard/administration):
-  how to share and restrict data access.
+  how to manage users and share or restrict data access.

 Additional training materials are available in our [workshop repository](https://github.com/SolarArbiter/workshop).